-Arlington Career Institute assists graduates in finding jobs that are suitable for them.
+Upon graduation, Arlington Career Institute assists graduates in finding suitable jobs.
 JOB PLACEMENT IS NOT GUARANTEED.
-Requests for ACI graduates are received from prospective employers and maintained by the school's Placement Director.
-When you have graduated from your selected program of study, make an appointment with the Placement Director.
-He/she will assist you in preparing your resume and put you in contact with any job leads received by the school.
-Resume preparation and job search techniques are taught in the career development subject of each program.
+Employment opportunities are received from prospective employers and maintained by the school's placement director.
+Upon graduation. students should contact the placement director.
+He/she will assist students in preparing resumes and putting students in contact with job leads received by the school.
+Resume preparation and job search techniques are taught in the career development course.